Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 #### CloseApplication

-This command is used to close an application on the OPTIGA™.
-The application to be closed gets addressed by communication means like a dedicated Network channel.
+This command is used to close an application on the OPTIGA™ Trust M. The application to be closed gets addressed by communication means like a dedicated Network channel.
 The application context becomes invalid and all resources allocated at [OpenApplication](#openapplication) and